MetPX/sarracenia/doc/sr_subscribe.1.rst

 Refer to *source_from_exchange* for a common example of usage.
 Note that any sarracenia built-in value takes precedence over a variable of the same name in the environment.
+Note that flatten settings can be changed between directory options.

 base_dir <path> (default: /)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~